WillyGauvin/WillyGauvin.github.io/_pages/Games/Asteroids.md

 I created all mechanics, UI, and controls in the game.

-Collision detection and reaction for all asteroids and bullets.
+I developed collision detection and reaction for all asteroids and bullets.

-Object pooling for bullets and asteroids.
+I used object pooling for bullets and asteroids.

-{% include gallery id = "Contributions" caption= "This is a sample gallery with **Markdown support**." %}